odhissm/trading_bot/README.md

 ---

-## Alternative ML Model and Evaluate Strategy Returns
+## Alternative ML Model and Evaluation of Strategy Returns

 ---